na-na-hi/renget/archive/ChrPrompt.md

 >**Booker**: I’d bring over some shonen manga for Sneasel.
 I know she’d love it.
 And even though I was never too interested in that genre as a human, reading it together with her would be fun.
 >**Carrot**: A carrot, so she knows what it is
 >**Gus**: I'd love to have my card collection b- oh, for my *partner*.
 Ha.
 Haha.
 HAHAHAHAHAHhaha *sob*
 >**Chespin:** Team Cozy's holy grail, and my most sought-after treasure.
 A real deal, honest-to-god memory foam bed from the human world.
 It'd be like our cotton bed on steroids!
+It'd blow Wooper away for sure.

 Humons, if you could evolve, would you?